 Henry Ford on Leadership

-HENRY FORD was born 150 years ago, three weeks after the Battle of Gettysburg on July 30, 1863.
+ENRY FORD was born 150 years ago, three weeks after the Battle of Gettysburg on July 30, 1863.
 At 16 left the farm to develop his skills taking an apprenticeship as a machinist in Detroit.
 Ford would often switch jobs when he felt he could learn more in another position.
 Ford learned by careful observation and trial and error.

 Although, his first and second car companies failed, Ford learned more about cars, how to run a business, and more importantly how to attract talent to make his vision a reality.